 Meditation Myth #4: Meditation is Religious or Spiritual

-Meditation did draw its roots from Buddhism and Hinduism.
-However, modern forms of meditation have nothing to do with meditation at all.
 Can you find a religious meditation?
 Absolutely.
 Are a majority centered around religion?
 Nope!
-You do not need to believe in a particular religion or any particular thing to have a meditation practice.
+You do not need to believe in a particular religion or in any particular thing to have a meditation practice.
 Meditation is solely about calming the mind and creating peace.

 Myth #5: I need to follow certain rules during my meditation practice

-You do not have to sit in a specific meditation pose or have a meditation mantra.
+This is where I want you to be selfish.
+Meditation is all about doing what is best for you.
 What’s most important is that you are comfortable.
 I’ve had sessions where I’ve laid in my bed, sat in a chair, and sat cross-legged on the floor.
-What’s most important is that you do what’s best for you.
-There are no rules; however, there are certain practices that are most helpful.
-I suggest doing some research on Youtube (5-minute meditation or meditation for beginners) or downloading a free meditation (Insight, Calm, Headspace) app to help you get started.
+You do not have to sit in a specific meditation pose or have a meditation mantra.
+You do what’s best for you!
+There are no rules; however, there are certain practices that are helpful, but they are suggestions.
+Try doing some research on Youtube (5-minute meditation or meditation for beginners) or downloading a free meditation (Insight, Calm, Headspace) app to help you get started.

 Have you heard any other Meditation Myths that need debunking?
 If so, reach out to me in the comments or on Instagram.
 I’m happy to help you regardless of where you are in your journey.
-One thing I would recommend if you try meditation out!
-Give it a few tries and enjoy the benefits.
+My biggest suggestion if you decide to give meditation one more change is to give it a few tries and enjoy and have fun!!.
 Having a regular meditation practice can be lifechanging.

 If you are looking for other mindset resources check out the following blog posts!